prmrdl/XenGuide/sites/prototype/content/Concepts/introfreightrate.md

 ## What Can I Use Xeneta For?

 At its core, the Xeneta platform helps you understand the ocean freight market and your position relative to it.
-Take a look at some of the <a href="{{< ref "Introduction/gettingstarted.md" >}}" target="_blank">use cases for Xeneta</a> to see how it can benefit your organization.
+Take a look at our <a href="{{< ref "Introduction/quickstart.md" >}}" target="_blank">Quickstart Guide</a> to see how it can benefit your organization.

 ## Next Steps